We Can Help You Expunge a Criminal Record

 What you may not realize is that the end of the sentence is not the end of the case as far as its impacts on your ability to get a job or get into school.
 The Colorado Bureau of Investigation maintains a database called the Colorado Criminal History (CCH) system.
 It is very inexpensive and easy for employers to run criminal background checks through the CCH website.
 If the search for your name returns a record, it is likely the employer will simply throw your application in the trash without taking the time to find out what ultimately happened in your criminal case.

 You may be wondering, “How can I end up in the CCH database?”
-Not all criminal cases generate a CCH record—only arrests in which the arrestee is fingerprinted (one step in the jail process known as “booking”).
+Not all criminal cases generate a CCH record—only arrests in which the arrested party is fingerprinted (one step in the jail process known as “booking”).
 So, cases in which the police only issue a citation or rare cases in which police make an arrest but ultimately release the suspect without booking them would not be in the CCH system.
 However, all felony arrests and most misdemeanor arrests (including driving under the influence, domestic violence, etc.) will result in CCH records.

 You may also wonder, “Is CCH the only place where an employer could learn about my arrest?”
-The answer to that question is: yes and no. Technically, any entity that touches your case (law enforcement agency, court, etc.) will make a record of your contact with the entity.
+The answer to that question is both yes and no. Technically, any entity that touches your case (law enforcement agency, court, etc.) will make a record of your contact with the entity.
 Police and court files are, by and large, available to the public.
 Today, many of these entities make their records searchable online.
 So, it is theoretically possible for an employer to conduct a search of, for example, the Denver Police Department’s records and discover that you were issued a citation, whereas a CCH search of your name would not have shown the citation.
 Practically speaking, though, to make records requests of multiple separate entities would be too time-consuming.
 Thus, the CCH database is the primary place employers look for criminal histories.